 Frequency and Interval of Review

 Satisfactory Academic Progress will be reviewed prior to the awarding of any federal financial aid, institutional awards and/or foundation scholarships.
-It is also be reviewed and monitored at the end of Fall, Spring and Summer semesters, and prior to the disbursement of aid for the following semester.
+It is also reviewed and monitored at the end of Fall, Spring and Summer semesters, and prior to the disbursement of aid the following semester.
 Please note that your status can change depending on when you are initially awarded and when you are reviewed before disbursement because of semester completion, grade changes, or transfer credits accepted.

 Establishing Initial Eligibility